Vagrant Records: Paul Westerberg

-The label then went on to release solo material from The Replacements frontman, Paul Westerberg, signifying an initial departure from its roots of nineties punk and emo.
+The label then went on to release solo material from the Replacements frontman, Paul Westerberg, signifying an initial departure from its roots of nineties punk and emo.

 Genre diversification

-They soon signed Eels and released their album Blinking Lights and Other Revelations.
-In 2005, the label acquired New York City indie label Startime International, with whom they co-released albums from The French Kicks and The Futureheads.
-During that time, Vagrant signed The Hold Steady and The Lemonheads.
+They soon signed Eels and released their album Blinking Lights and Other Revelations in 2005.
+That year, the label acquired New York City indie label Startime International, with whom they co-released albums from the French Kicks and The Futureheads.
+During that time, Vagrant signed the Hold Steady and the Lemonheads.

 Poquito Records

-In 2006, Vagrant formed a children's label imprint, Poquito Records, and released Vagrant artist The New Amsterdams' side-project The Terrible Twos' debut album If You Ever See an Owl.
+In 2006, Vagrant formed a children's label imprint, Poquito Records, and released If You Ever See an Owl, the debut album by the Terrible Twos, a side-project of Vagrant artist the New Amsterdams.

 Density Records

 In April 2007, Vagrant formed another imprint label, Density Records, which will release heavier material than has traditionally been released on the label.

-On August 5, 2009, Rammstein, the Berlin-based industrial metal sextet, well known for its controversial and fiery live performances, signed a US marketing and distribution deal with Vagrant Records.
+On August 5, 2009, Rammstein, the Berlin-based industrial metal sextet, signed a US marketing and distribution deal with Vagrant Records.